Pavan2280/pes_pd/README.md

 ![image](https://github.com/Pavan2280/pes_pd/assets/131603225/a4bf87fa-257d-46e1-93e8-1bd83656d67c)

 # Components of Chip
-- Pads
-- Core
-- Die
+- Pads : Pads serve as conduits for transmitting signals both into and out of a chip, facilitating bidirectional communication between the chip's internal and external components.
+- Core : The core essentially serves as the central region where various digital logic components, including AND gates, OR gates, multiplexers (mux), and other types of logic elements, are located.
+- Die : It essentially defines the dimensions or physical size of the chip.
 - IP's

-#### Pads
-Pads serve as conduits for transmitting signals both into and out of a chip, facilitating bidirectional communication between the chip's internal and external components.

-#### Core
-The core essentially serves as the central region where various digital logic components, including AND gates, OR gates, multiplexers (mux), and other types of logic elements, are located.

-#### Die
-It essentially defines the dimensions or physical size of the chip.

 ![image](https://github.com/Pavan2280/pes_pd/assets/131603225/00e971c8-4bf4-4b93-8335-5fb20850fbf6)